-With its low budget and lush black-and-white imagery, Gus Van Sant’s debut feature Mala Noche heralded an idiosyncratic, provocative new voice in American independent film.
-Set in Van Sant’s hometown of Portland, Oregon, the film evokes a world of transient workers, dead-end day-shifters, and bars and seedy apartments bathed in a profound nighttime, as it follows a romantic deadbeat with a wayward crush on a handsome Mexican immigrant.
-Mala Noche was an important prelude to the New Queer Cinema of the nineties and is a fascinating time capsule from a time and place that continues to haunt its director’s work. —The Criterion Collection
+A romantic deadbeat has a wayward crush on a handsome Mexican immigrant in Mala Noche, Gus Van Sant’s important prelude to the New Queer Cinema of the nineties and a fascinating time capsule from a time and place that continues to haunt its director’s work.

 High contrasted black & white, impossibility of love and sex, despair, beautiful mexican chicos, marginal characters, night trains, cheap hotels, neon lights, street walking, spanish music: Kerouac meets Louis Malle in a walk on the wild side.
 Not Van Sant's best but wonderfully full of heart and soul.
 An incontestable treasure of queer cinema.
 Tim Streeter, where have you been?

 A film about a guy lusting after another guy; he just blatantly wants to have sex with him.
 I can relate to this sort of thing.
 I'm glad Van Sant made a film about this kind of behaviour.
 It's not great, but I'm glad I finally saw it, and I did enjoy it.

 This beautifully raw and low-budget debut film leaves little to distract you from the intimate dance between its two leads, and makes you realize what a natural talent Gus Van Sant has for creating such instantly likable personalities out of first time actors.